Call us now:

 Participation in shareholders’ meetings:

 Governed by Thai law, it stipulates that, with the exception of members of the Board of Directors, only shareholders representing at least one-fifth of the company’s total voting rights can call a meeting and set the agenda.
-However, the Thai law also offers protections to minority shareholders, allowing them to participate in the general meeting in three distinct ways:
+However, the Thai law also offers protections to minority shareholders in Thailand, allowing them to participate in the general meeting in three distinct ways:

 Decision-making rules: